paritytech/parity-db/README.md

 TODO seems interesting to indicate the transaction buffer:
+- zero is the db commit overlay
 - first the LogWriter overlay, local to the write only thread (not shared).
 - second the shared overlay, it is a buffer to allow queueing changes.
 - third is the file queuing change (redundant with shared overlay)
 - last is the db tables/files.

+TODO: think if merging some overlay is doable.

 So query goes through shared overlay and file, and if write is enable, query also goes through writer.